 FEKIS 2025: Business administration in the digital era – How to move forward?

-Welcome to the School of Business and Economics at Linnaeus University (Campus Kalmar) and the 2025 subject conference for the The Swedish Academy of Business and Management (FEKIS).
+The School of Business and Economics at Linnaeus University (Kalmar campus) hosted the 2025 annual subject conference for members of The Swedish Academy of Business and Management (FEKIS).
+Invited guests and exhibitors also took part.

-FEKIS 2025 will take place at Linnaeus University's newly built campus at Universitetskajen in Kalmar on 14-16 October 2025.
-We are now planning and preparing for the conference and our theme with questions is presented below.
+FEKIS 2025 will take place at Linnaeus University's newly built campus at Universitetskajen in Kalmar on 14-16 October 2025 with a welcome mingle taking place already on 14 October.

 Do you have questions or want more information?